If you're new here, you may want to sign up for free updates. You can also get a copy of my eBook The Writer's Manifesto.

 Stop stalling and just start.

-If you need more help with getting published, check out these resources:
+If you need more help with getting published, check out these books and articles:

 - The Unconventional Guide to How to Publish Your Book by Chris Guillebeau